In Depth Baby Product Reviews Led by a Pediatrician

 infant car seat - one of the best chest clip sensor results was earned by the clek...

-But, the safety of each car seat depends on other factors, such as how easy it is to install and use the safety harness.
-So, we extensively test those factors in our comparison of seats.
-A NHTSA study showed that 79% of infant seats exhibited critical misuse, either in the installation of the seat or restraint of the infant.
+The safety of each car seat depends on other factors, such as how easy it is to install and use the safety harness.
+So, we extensively test those factors in our seat comparison.
+A NHTSA study showed that 79% of infant seats exhibited critical misuse, either in the installation of the seat or the restraint of the infant.
 A study of 267 families by Portland's top Children's Hospital shows that “95% of parents made at least one error in either the positioning of the infant or installation of the car safety seat.”
 These kinds of mistakes could increase your infant's risk of injury in a crash.
 Our companion article, How to Avoid Infant Car Seat Installation Mistakes, is intended to help you know the most common mistakes to ensure your baby's car seat is installed and used safely.

 Why Trust GearLab

 Our infant car seat testing protocol was developed by an expert panel including Dr. Juliet Spurrier, Board-Certified Pediatrician.
-Dr. Spurrier's background in urgent care pediatrics influenced her concerns with crash-related injury and the common safety risks of improperly installed car seats.
+Dr. Spurrier's background in urgent care pediatrics influenced her concerns about crash-related injuries and the common safety risks posed by improperly installed car seats.
 To that end, our testing includes a comprehensive 360-degree assessment of the factors that impact safety and practical day-to-day use.
 Our seat installation and ease-of-use tests were developed by Certified Passenger Safety Technician and Senior Review Analyst, Bob Wofford.
-Those tests are designed to assess car seat installation difficulty for maximum safety.
+Those tests are designed to assess the difficulty of car seat installation to ensure maximum safety potential.
 We consulted with the National Highway Traffic Safety Administration (NHTSA) experts and the crash-testing experts at MGA Research to develop our testing protocol and analytical methods for crash-testing data.
 Senior Review Editor Wendy Schmitz, mother of two, has been a lead analyst of our infant car seat test results since 2014.
 Wendy has examined, compared, and rated the detailed results of more than 200 car seats.

 Analysis and Test Results